csfrey/csfrey/README.md

 # Hi I'm Charlie!
 I'm a Software Engineer and Technical Lead with over four years of industry experience.
-I'm currently available for personal tutoring, consulting engagements, and full-time work.
+I'm currently available for personal tutoring and consulting engagements

  ## Contact